kirenz/tfx/README.md

 cd tfx
 ```

-- Now we install all needed Python libraries from the `environment.yml` file.
+- Now we install all needed Python libraries from the `environment.yml` file to create a virtual environment named `tfx-env`.
 This includes the latest version of Tensor Flow and Tensor Flow Extended:

 ```bash
 conda env create -f environment.yml